johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * That's the first generated address.
 * Copy that first generated address onto your clipboard.
 * Now close file `a-create-address.js` **without** saving any changes if you accidently changed the contents of the file.
-* Paste the address you copied onto the clipboard between the quote marks in the open script `40-check-balance.js` where it says:
+* Now paste the address you copied onto the clipboard between the quote marks in the open script `40-check-balance.js` where it says:
 * `'Paste-Your-Address-Between-These-Quotes'`
 * Now save the script.
 *